BBBThunda/projectify/readme.md

 ## Projectify - get stuff done

 [Projectify](https://proj.ectify.com) is a todo-list manager that's laser-focused on digitizing your responsibilities and getting them done.
+It does this by giving you just it needs to only show you those tasks you can do now and not distract you with an unnecessarily long list.

 ## Installation